 As the top dog in the reality TV competition, Got Talent betting odds are widespread across various sportsbooks.
 Both America's Got Talent odds and Britain's Got Talent betting odds receive a fair amount of betting markets.

 The opening betting odds tend to be about what type of act will win the competition.
-Acts can vary from singing to magic tricks to dancing and even to the bizarre and dangerous acts.
+Acts can vary from singing to magic tricks to dancing and even to bizarre and dangerous acts.
 Despite the name of the show, musical acts tend to dominate as the last set of odds for America's Got Talent identifies.
-The odds were last updated on November 2, 2020:
+The odds were last updated on February 19, 2021:

 America's Got Talent odds tend to get the edge over Britain due to its international acclaim.
 Most recently, an international version called The Champions was launched in 2019.
 It was won by Shin Lim, the winner of the 13th season of America's Got Talent.